 Mansfield House is an opulent building with space for your ceremony, reception and a beautiful private garden to enjoy a glass of champagne.
 Mansfield Catering Maitland supply a menu to suit both your taste and budget with the region’s fresh produce taking centre stage.

 Scenic Morpeth provides the trifecta of weddings with venues, accommodation and photographic brilliance.
 Morpeth Common’s avenue of trees suits both an outdoor wedding and reception.
-Morpeth Bridge over the Hunter River is perfect backdrop for unique wedding photos.
+Morpeth Bridge over the Hunter River is the perfect backdrop for unique wedding photos.
 There are also a number of beautiful churches with quintessentially English exteriors and stunning stained glass windows.
-Morpeth has the added bonus of terrific accommodation for your guests like The Bronte Guest House, The Villa, Surgeons Cottage and Morpeth Cottage.
+Morpeth has the added bonus of terrific accommodation for your guests like Bronte Boutique Hotel, The Villa, Surgeons Cottage and Morpeth Cottage.

 Walka Water Works is rustic and industrial, making for the perfect outdoor ceremony.
 It’s singular brick chimney and pumping station are in the elegant ‘Victorian Italianate’ style.
 Wedding photos taken here are spectacular because it is a place like nowhere else.